 The stars signing up for Saudi's football project

-Paris (AFP) – Saudi Arabia has emerged as a force in the football transfer market this year, offering eye-watering salaries that have lured a host of big names to the oil-rich Gulf kingdom.
+Paris (AFP) – Saudi Arabia has emerged as a force in the football transfer market this year, offering eye-watering salaries that have lured a host of big names including Cristiano Ronaldo and Neymar to the oil-rich Gulf kingdom.

 Here, AFP Sport takes a look at some of the biggest names to make the move: